motaylormo/ft_ssl/README.md

 This is my version of the **[42](https://www.42.us.org/)** cadet projects `ft_ssl_md5` and `ft_ssl_des` from the encryption branch.

 # ft_ssl
 Recoding parts of OpenSSL.
 In `C`.
 Made to run on little-endian machines.
+Meticulously documented in beautiful LaTex PDFs.

 # Commands